About Buying Property in Hungary

 and, usually, pay over a deposit of 10% of the price on a resale property

-and a down payment of, perhaps, 30% on a new or 'off-plan', there then
+30% on a new or 'off-plan', there then usually follows a series of stage

-usually follow a series of stage payments as the construction process
+payments as the construction process progresses.

 - Legal fees are normally a flat fee of £1,000 which includes